Condoms and Comedy to the Rescue in Thailand

 From USA Today

-Thailand which should be a model for most of the world.
-Most HIV in Thailand was
+in Thailand which should be a model for most of the world.
+Most HIV in Thailand

-in the "Golden Triangle" - the border area of Thailand, Burma and Laos which has
+was in the "Golden Triangle" - the border area of Thailand, Burma and Laos

-been called the drug capital of the world in upcountry Thailand.
-HIV spread via
+which has been called the drug capital of the world in upcountry Thailand.

-local brothels, and of course most of all from sharing dirty needles.
-Studies
+HIV spread via local brothels, and of course most of all from sharing dirty

-have shown very low rates of HIV in the "Entertainment Places" which offer
+needles.
+Studies have shown very low rates of HIV in the "Entertainment Places"

-"special services" which sex tourists go to and are totally legal, while
+which offer "special services" which sex tourists go to and are totally legal,

-"prostitution" isn't based on Western moral pressure.
-But the prostitution laws
+while "prostitution" isn't based on Western moral pressure.
+But the prostitution

-are rarely enforced in the local brothel that has been a Thai tradition for
+laws are rarely enforced in the local brothel that has been a Thai tradition

-centuries.
+for centuries.
 Only Western moralists decided it was wrong.
-So they passed long ago
+So they passed

-an anti prostitution law and than wisely exempted all the places were tourist
+long ago an anti prostitution law and than wisely exempted all the places

-goes (see my Thailand Trip Report).
-There are also extreme penalties for any
+were tourist goes (see my Thailand Trip Report).
+There are also extreme penalties

-Entertainment Place hiring under aged workers, but it does occur in the local
+for any Entertainment Place hiring under aged workers, but it does occur in

-brothels where is a long held honor for the local peasant girl to work in a
+the local brothels where is a long held honor for the local peasant girl to

-local brothel to help support her family.
-Often monks praised their work.
-But
+work in a local brothel to help support her family.
+Often monks praised their

-again Western morality insists this is wrong imposing their view on Thai
+work.
+But again Western morality insists this is wrong imposing their view

 Sorry for long into - back to USA TODAY article quotes: